frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 In the *Man of Villa Tevere*, we\'re told that St. Josemaría years ago "was having a few days\' break with Don Alvaro and Don Javier in Caglio, a small mountain in the north of Italy.

-"On August 23, 1971, while having breakfast after Mass, he was reading the newspaper and he was deeply struck by an inner locution from God in those exact words: *Adeamus cum fiducia ad thronum gloriae ut misericordiam consequamur!*---\'Let us go therefore with confidence to the throne of glory, that we may obtain mercy.'
+"On August 23, 1971, while having breakfast after Mass, he was reading the newspaper and he was deeply struck by an inner locution from God in those exact words: *Adeamus cum fiducia ad thronum gloriae ut misericordiam consequamur!*---'Let us go therefore with confidence to the throne of glory, that we may obtain mercy.'

 "Immediately he told Don Alvaro and Father Javier what had happened.
 He pointed out that the phrase he had 'heard' was not identical to the one in the Epistle to the Hebrews.
 The Scriptural text says, *ad* *thronum gratiae*, to the throne of grace (Heb.
 4:16), but what Monsignor Escrivá had heard was *ad* *thronum gloriae*.